LuukRos/tailwind-color-palette-plugin/article.md

 This is where things get interesting.
 We are going to use the logic we wrote previously and hook this up to a Tailwind plugin, along with some additional things we'll have to take care of.
 There are a few ways to go about this, but we'll first get familiar with the idea of writing Tailwind plugins.

 Plugins allow us to inject new styles into our app's stylesheets using JavaScript instead of CSS.
 To get started, we can add a `plugins` array in our `tailwind.config.ts` file.
-Each entry in our array would be a `plugin()` function that takes an anonymous function as its first argument, in which you can destructure quite a few helper functions that might suite your plugins needs.
+Each entry in our array would be a `plugin()` function that takes an anonymous function as its first argument, in which you can destructure quite a few helper functions that might suit your plugin's needs.

 Some examples include